School Visits / Field Trips

 A trip to Te Awamutu Space Centre is an experience your students won't forget.
 The venue is full of interesting displays and interactive activities to fire the imagination for all ages (including adults).
 It's truly immersive and children are always eager to share what they find and learn.
 You'll probably hear them talking about it long after they have returned to school.

 We can accommodate all ages from year 0 to 13, although the experience is more suited to year 3 and higher.
 Unfortunately we are no longer taking bookings from pre-school groups.

 You should allow two to three hours for your visit.
 The exact format is flexible but it normally works like this...

 - PART 1: Presentation

-Dave Owen (AKA "Space Dave") delivers an audio-visual presentation for about an hour.
-This includes time for audience participation and questions.
+Dave Owen (AKA "Space Dave") delivers an audio-visual presentation for up to about an hour.
+This includes plenty of time for audience participation and questions.

 - PART 2: Exploration